compasjs/compas/docs/api/store.md

 _Available since 0.1.0_

-_function createOrUpdateFile(sql, minio, bucketName, props, streamOrPath):
+_function createOrUpdateFile(sql, minio, bucketName, props, source):
 Promise\<StoreFile>_

 Create or update a file.
 The file store is backed by a Postgres table and S3